 Finally, at the time of writing, the DPA has in the past months issued a number of sanctioning resolutions through which it has imposed fines in the millions of euros on Spanish banking, telecoms and energy companies in connection with the transparency, legitimacy and accountability principles, among others.
-Moreover, the DPA has also fined Google LLC (based in the US) €10 million in connection with the right to erasure and the content takedown proceedings that Google makes available to users in its different products.
+Moreover, the DPA has also fined Google LLC (based in the US) \in 10 million in connection with the right to erasure and the content takedown proceedings that Google makes available to users in its different products.
+With regard to sanction proceedings, it is worth noting that in December 2022 the Spanish National Court annulled a sanctioning decision imposed on a bank with fines amounting to ε 5 million on the basis of procedural defects.
+In particular, the Spanish National Court upheld the bank's argument that the rules of procedure had not been complied with by the DPA because there was a mismatch between the complaints that motivated the proceedings and the infringements in the sanctioning decision, as the DPA had not examined the complaints in question but used them to open a general investigation into the bank's data protection policies.